evolbioinfo/pastml/README.md

 __PastML__ is a python3 module that provides fast methods for Ancestral Character Reconstruction (ACR) and visualisation on rooted phylogenetic trees.

-Given a tree and its node annotations, it can either visualise them as-is, or infer ancestral node states based on the tip states.

-The states are visualised as different colours on the tree nodes using [Cytoscape.js](http://js.cytoscape.org/)
+Given a rooted tree and its node annotations, it can either visualise them as-is, or infer ancestral node states based on the tip states.
+The states can then be visualised as different colours on the tree nodes.
+To simplify the visualization of large trees, we compress tree parts with to state changes.

+For detailed description of the ACR methods, and visualization procedure used in __PastML__ please visit our [help page](https://pastml.pasteur.fr/help).

 # Article

-For a detailed description of __pastml__: see Ishikawa SA, Zhukova A, Iwasaki W, Gascuel O (2018) __A Fast Likelihood Method to Reconstruct and Visualize Ancestral Scenarios__ [[bioRxiv]](https://doi.org/10.1101/379529).
+Ishikawa SA, Zhukova A, Iwasaki W, Gascuel O (2018) __A Fast Likelihood Method to Reconstruct and Visualize Ancestral Scenarios__ [[bioRxiv]](https://doi.org/10.1101/379529).

 # Input data
 As an input, one needs to provide a **rooted** phylogenetical tree in [newick](https://en.wikipedia.org/wiki/Newick_format) format,